BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 We run umbrella sampling for the butane dihedral (atom indices: 3-6-9-13).
-The dihedral is split into multiple windows and in each window, the dihedral is restrainted around a center using a harmonic biasing potential.
+The dihedral is split into multiple windows and in each window, the dihedral is restrained around a center using a harmonic biasing potential.
 In this script, we run simulations in each window sequentially, but they can be run in parallel if you have a computer cluster with multiple nodes.